When you configure a new server Fail2ban is a must-have tool to secure your VPS.

 jail.localfrom auto to systemd.
 This is not necessary on Debian:

-The most important info that you can configure are inside the section
+The most useful settings you can configure are:

 systemctl enable fail2ban systemctl start fail2ban

 To check the status of the Fail2Ban jails: